 I have a MMus Masters Degree in Music Production and a BA(Hons) in Music Composition.

 I really enjoy creating and editing all types of music, but I especially love teaching it online.

-My current courses are 'Music Production in Logic Pro X - The Complete Course' and 'Music Production in Ableton Live 9 - The Complete Course', where I take producers and musicians through this software and show them on screen with me how to write, record and mix their own music.
+My most popular courses are 'Music Production in Logic Pro X - The Complete Course' and 'Music Production in Ableton Live 9 - The Complete Course' and where I take producers and musicians through this software and show them on screen with me how to write, record and mix their own music.